 The simple, straightforward process of direct mail is ideal for the auto industry because of the brutally competitive nature of the industry.

-Marketing in 2019 will continue to be dominated by digital campaigns - as it should be.
-There is no higher intent to purchase or shop then when a consumer is actively searching to buy what you sell.
+Marketing in 2019 will continue to be dominated by digital campaigns – as it should be.
+There is no higher intent to purchase or shop than when a consumer is actively searching to buy what you sell.

 But, given the saturation of car ads on the Internet, dealers will need to get more creative with their marketing campaigns and combining offline and online marketing will be critical.